 By sharing our knowledge, thoughts and views we can influence each other for a better community.

 Speaking of politics, if you want to engage more in politics – watching Aurora Town Council meetings is recommended.
 As the new Municipal Term 2014-2018 kicks in, I encourage more of you to join the audience in Town Hall and keep me company.
-Stay engaged.
+Stay engaged and enjoy footage of Aurora Inaugural Meeting.